embark-lab/TeenGrowth/README.md

 # TeenGrowth

-#### A package for wrangling and predicting bmi-related data in adolescent samples
+#### A package for wrangling and predicting BMI-related data in adolescent samples

 #### by Katherine Schaumberg